 The Cairns lounge is one of the smaller lounges in the network, but again has a great view to take in while you wait for your flight.

-Virgin also operate some smaller refurbished lounges at Darwin, Gold Coast and regional lounges such as at Mackay and Alice Springs.
+Virgin Australia also operates some smaller refurbished lounges at Adelaide (to be re-done by 2021), Darwin, Gold Coast and regional lounges such as at Mackay and Alice Springs.

 Through a credit card